The enterprise continues to hire and onboard people without experience in accessibility.

 QA testers understand the principles of compliance and documentation of issues.
 If you can only influence one piece of the software development lifecycle, this is a good candidate.

-Add a policy that requires QA to be provided acceptance criteria for accessibility, just like any other story.
+Add a policy requiring QA to be provided acceptance criteria for accessibility, just like any other story.

 A release manager makes the final decision before code is deployed to production.
 If an accessibility testing go/no-go status can be added to their process, this can have an effect upstream.